 Results following a thigh lift procedure are instant.
 The removed tissue will provide an immediately noticeable improvement in the contour of the legs.
 Final results will develop for several months as residual swelling gradually decreases.
 Incisions will heal in two to four weeks, while the resulting scars will continue to improve for 12 to 16 months.

-We recommend waiting at least 12 to 16 months following bariatric surgery before scheduling an inner thigh lift or any other type of skin removal procedure.
+We recommend waiting at least 12 to 16 months following bariatric surgery before scheduling an inner thigh lift or any other skin removal procedure.
 All weight loss patients interested in skin removal should be close to their ideal body weight.
 Continuing to lose weight after surgery can result in more loose skin and prove counterintuitive to the goal of the procedure.

-Good candidates for an inner thigh lift are patients who do not smoke, are in good health, have loose skin and pockets of fat located in the inner thigh, and have realistic expectations about the procedure.
+Good candidates for an inner thigh lift are patients who do not smoke, are in good health, have loose skin and pockets of fat in the inner thigh, and have realistic expectations about the procedure.
 We will determine if you are a good candidate after in-person evaluation and conversation about your aesthetic concerns.

 You can shower as soon as your surgical garments have been removed, about 24 to 48 hours following the procedure.
 You will need to wait about three to four weeks, however, before submerging your incisions in still water to limit your risk of infection.

-Exercising places stress and pressure on the legs and may harm incisions.
+Exercise places stress and pressure on the legs and may harm incisions.
 We recommend waiting at least three to four weeks before slowly resuming exercise to avoid complications.

 Absolutely.
-For patients with excess skin located in other areas of the body, we can perform additional skin removal procedures such as a tummy tuck, arm lift or buttock lift.
+For patients with excess skin in other areas of the body, we can perform additional skin removal procedures such as a tummy tuck, arm lift or buttock lift.
 Let us know during your initial consultation if you are also interested in other procedures and we will form an individualized treatment plan that addresses all of your concerns.